 Everyone has different social needs.
 You may be content with a few close friends, or you may need a large group of friends and acquaintances to help dispel loneliness.
 Either of these--or a mix of both--is totally valid.People usually describe feeling lonely for one of two reasons: either they don't see or talk to other people very often, or they don't feel understood or cared for, in spite of being surrounded by people.
 Figuring out which of these applies to you can help you find a way of feeling better.
 Think about your interests or hobbies.
 Is there a class or a group on campus that can help you meet people who share your interests?
 This has the added benefit of providing you with a built-in icebreaker; you already know you have something in common with the people you meet.
 Volunteering is also a great way to meet new people, and helping others can help to improve your mental health.

 Starting college brings a lot of changes into your life, especially as an international student.
 Hopefully these changes will be enjoyable and interesting, but they can also be challenging if you're living with a mental health illness.
 You might face challenges such as:

 Studying can be extremely overwhelming, so it's helpful to feel as in control as possible.
 To help with this, it's useful to find out as much information as possible about what will be expected of you and what resources are available to help you.
 Try to find out:

-Building a social life is a big part of starting college, and can be overwhelming for everyone, especially if you are an international student, or if you're struggling with your mental health.
+Building a social life is a big part of starting college.
 To help make friends, you might: